-1

 Freshman Seminar - IDS 1300 (p.
-206) (For traditional aged students entering day undergraduate programs with 12 or fewer transfer units) 3
+206) (For traditional aged students entering day undergraduate programs with 12 or fewer transfer units)

-Lower-Division Writing 3

-World History/History (The History Section B requirement may be satisfied with an approved general history transfer course.)
-6
+Lower-Division Writing 3 World History/History (The History Section B requirement may be satisfied with an approved general history transfer course.)
+6 Mathematics 3 Modern Language (for BA, BFA) or Culture and Language (for BS) 6

-Mathematics 3

-Modern Language (for BA, BFA) or Culture and Language (for BS) 6

 Upper-Division Writing 3

 Thematic Curriculum Requirements

 Social and Personal Responsibility

 Philosophy 3

 Religious Studies 6

 Only students in day undergraduate programs must additionally take at least 3 of these units at the upper-division level, and one course must be taken in residence.

 The Individual, Society, and the Environment

 Natural and Physical Science 3

 Social and Behavioral Science 3

 Additional course from either of the above disciplines or from Computational Sciences for all students 3

 Creative Arts

+Literature 3

-Literature (The ENG 1036 - Literary Engagements requirement may be satisfied with an approved transfer course.)
-3
+(The ENG 1036 - Literary Engagements requirement may be satisfied with an approved transfer course.)

 Visual and Performing Arts 3

 Additional course from either of the above disciplines required for students in day undergraduate programs only 3

 Community Engagement and Cultural Diversity

 Community Engagement 3

-Cultural Diversity (many mat has developed in made with
+Cultural Diversity (may not be double dipped with 6